Golden Grail Technology (OTC: - GuruFocus.com

 PR Newswire

-The popularity of Sway Energy drinks has continued to grow over the past year.
-Sway Energy is a unique vitamin-infused energy drink that provides clean energy from natural organic green tea combined with ashwagandha root to support immunity.
-Sway Energy is a healthy alternative to energy drinks on the market with excess sugar and calories.
+This agreement furthers Golden Grail's commitment to new distribution partnerships, a core element of the company's long-term growth strategy in 2023.
+The agreement demonstrates the strategic importance of expanding Sway Energy drinks to new regions in the US and abroad.
+The partnership creates the opportunity to combine Golden Grail's unique beverages, such as Sway Energy, with the strength of Fernández & Hnos. distribution and sales network.

-Steve Hoffman, CEO of Golden Grail, stated, "Golden Grail Beverages continues to execute with more distribution and retail chains.
-The Grocery Supply Company distribution network will increase the availability of Sway Energy throughout these markets.
-We are proud to partner with the Grocery Supply Company and join their powerful portfolio of beverage brands."
+"We are very excited about this partnership with B. Fernández & Hnos.
+This strategic partnership with a best-in-class distributor provides Sway Energy the opportunity to accelerate growth for both companies." said Steve Hoffman, CEO of Golden Grail Technology.

 Golden Grail Technology (OTC: GOGY) www.GoldenGrailBeverages.com is a fast-growing company with a strategic mission to innovate, build and streamline the growth of its beverage portfolio through fiscally responsible investing.
-The company targets brands with a proven sales history, loyal consumer following, retail presence and strong value proposition who need assistance to get to the next few levels.
-Golden Grail has been actively acquiring brands within emerging and growing beverage categories.
-Our robust product offerings include Sway Energy Drink, Spider Energy Drink, Trevi Fruit Essence Water, Tickle Water, Sketch Can for Tweens, Cause Water & KOZ Water helping reduce global plastic pollution and Scorpion Energy Hemp/CBD.
+The company targets brands with a proven sales history, loyal consumer following, retail presence and strong value proposition.
+Golden Grail has been actively acquiring brands within emerging and growing beverage categories, our portfolio includes Sway Energy Drink, Spider Energy Drink, Trevi Essence Water, Tickle Water, Sketch Can, Cause Water, Scorpion Energy and KOZ Water.

 https://www.instagram.com/goldengrailtechbeverages/